Blog

 Medications

 Pain medications may be administered to ease pain caused by GBS.
-If the patient is experiencing paralysis or is immobile, the doctor may also prescribe several drugs for Guillain-Barre syndrome to prevent blood clots.
+If the patient experiences significant weakness or prolonged immobility, healthcare providers may also prescribe medications to help prevent blood clots and other complications.

 • Nonsteroidal Anti-Inflammatory Drugs (NSAIDs): These medications, such as ibuprofen or naproxen, help reduce inflammation and alleviate pain in muscles and joints.